Serving Injured Semi Truck Accident Victims for Over 60 Years

 - Driving in Inclement Weather: Rain, snow, sleet, wind, ice, thunderstorms, hail, and other natural disasters create roadside hazards for all drivers.
 When truckers remain on the road during hazardous types of weather, the likelihood that they will collide with another vehicle or roadside object dramatically increases.

-- Failure to Perform Required Inspections and Maintenance: The Federal Motor Carrier Safety Administration (FMCSA), a subdivision of the federal Department of Transportation (DOT), provides comprehensive regulations governing required truck inspections and maintenance schedules.
+- Failure to Perform Required Inspections and Maintenance: The Federal Motor Carrier Safety Administration (FMCSA), a subdivision of the DOT, provides comprehensive regulations governing required truck inspections and maintenance schedules.
 Truckers and truck companies that fail to adhere to these regulatory rules have no way of knowing when truck machinery is faulty, worn out, or otherwise in need of replacement to avoid complete breakdowns and system failures, which frequently cause accidents.

 - Intoxicated Driving: Substance abuse, particularly the abuse of alcohol, opioids, marijuana, and amphetamines, is a major problem in the truck driving community.
 Truck drivers often spend weeks alone on the open road and may compensate for the boredom, loneliness, and exhaustion they feel with illegal drugs or drinking.
 When operators of 18-wheelers drive while intoxicated, they are not only more likely to crash; they are more likely to cause major damage, inflict serious injuries, or even cause death.

 - Tire Blowouts: Tire blowouts, which are essentially the sudden explosion of a big rig tire truck, can be caused by errors in manufacturing, design, installation, inspections, or truck maintenance.
 A semi-truck with a blown-out tire is much more likely to collide with another vehicle, strike a pedestrian, or hit an object on the side of the road.